Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Examples and applications

 where $\Delta_g$ is the $g$-twisted diagonal map (i.e.~the graph of the automorphism of $Y$ given by $g$), which is given by the following formula on functor of points:

 \end{defin}

-The following lemma clarifies the relation between the genuine fixed loci (\Cref{genuinefixed}) and the derived fixed loci (\Cref{def:DerivedFixedLoci})\ : \begin{lem} Let $Y$ de a derived scheme equipped with a finite-order automorphism $g$.
-Then the genuine fixed locus $Y^g$ is a derived scheme, and we have
+The following lemma clarifies the relation between the derived fixed loci (\Cref{genuinefixed}) and the naive derived fixed loci (\Cref{def:DerivedFixedLoci})\ : \begin{lem} Let $Y$ de a finitely presented derived algebraic space equipped with a finite-order automorphism $g$.
+Then the derived fixed locus $Y^g$ is a derived algebraic space, and we have

-\end{lem} \begin{proof} We give here a proof using our main result \Cref{thm:HKR_DM}.
-A direct proof is certainly desired.
+\end{lem} \begin{proof} We give here a proof that relies on our main result \Cref{thm:HKR_DM}.
+A direct proof would certainly be desirable.
 Let $r$ be the order of $g$, and let $G=\langle g\rangle$ be the cyclic group generated by $g$ acting naturally on $Y$.
 By \Cref{thm:HKR_DM} and \Cref{prop:InertiaGlobalQuotient}, we have

 On the other hand, Since the HKR isomorphism induces identity on the classical truncation, we obtain an equivalence

 As $G$ is generated by $g$, hence the $G$-action on $Y^g$ is trivial.
 It follows that $\mathsf T[-1]Y^g\simeq Y^{\mathbb{R}g}$.